Following Iowa City's roller derby team as chronicled by Megan, aka Triple D. Zaster.

 Whip It is charming, funny and poignant in its own coming-of-age way.
 But there are inaccuracies in abundance and experienced roller derby skaters (or refs, fans, etc.) will take issue with.

-hardly delves into the grueling practices roller derby dames endure in their quest to be number 1.
+Whip It hardly delves into the grueling practices roller derby dames endure in their quest to be number 1.
 Despite not having skated in years, Bliss seems to turn into a star player overnight with little effort on her part.

 The fighting.
 There are plenty of illegal maneuvers and abominable behaviors in the film, including deliberate tripping, punching and the like.
 I found this personally disappointing as I think all teams following the Women's Flat Track Derby Association rules would concur that we have worked very hard to be considered a legitimate sport; not like your mom or dad's roller derby from the 70s where girls socked each other around just to get reactions from the crowd.